xrosecky/differ/docs/cmdline.rst

- --name-style                a way how to name and store result files --save-raw-outputs          save raw outputs from validators into files --load-properties           program will print just properties that has 1 in the file defined by this argument
+ --name-style                a way how to name and store result files --save-raw-outputs          save raw outputs from validators into files --load-properties           program will print just properties that has 1 in the file defined by this argument --show-properties           program will print out all known properties in a usable format and will finish
  =========================   ===================================================================================

 Compare report contains of all informations from validation reports and even compare informations.